 Two samples t test was performed to compare mean LDL values between participants who died in 5 years and participants who died after 5 years.

+You need to state if you are using the equal variance assumption. (-1)

 Inference:

 The mean serum LDL of the participants who died within 5 years is 118.7 mg/dl (n=119) and the mean serum LDL of the participants died after 5 years is 127.2 mg/dl (n=606).
 The estimated mean serum LDL of the participants who died after 5 years is 8.5 mg/dl higher than the participants who died within 5 years.
 The observed data indicate the means serum LDL for two groups is statistically different from 0 (P=0.0186, 95% CI=(1.44, 15.6)).
 Therefore, we reject null hypothesis of no association between serum LDL values and 5 years survival time, and conclude that higher LDL values are associated with survival time exceed 5 years.

+I believe the conclusion is that there is strong statistical evidence for an association but we can’t be certain. (-1).
+You need to state if the P-value is two sided or one sided(-1)

+Final score: 7/10

 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing geometric mean LDL values across groups defined by vital status at 5 years.